LumaRink/LumaRink-Firmware/README.md

 ## Barebones PCB vs Full Assembled Kit

 ### Barebones PCB
-- Requires manual assembly: attach LEDs, buttons, or custom shell.
+- Requires manual assembly: includes the PCB with all the electronics soldered onto it, requires a custom shell.
-- Use the firmware files in `Firmware_Code/` to flash the board.
+- Includes the firmware files in `Firmware_Code/` flashed to the board.
 - Follow the WiFi connection process above.
 - Once assembled and powered, usage is identical to the full kit.